TheHiddenShape/BGP/README.md

 In this section, we will deploy a BGP EVPN with VXLAN solution in a Spine-Leaf architecture.
 1 RR, 3 leafs, each associated with 1 host.

 BGP EVPN (Ethernet VPN) is a control plane protocol that uses MP-BGP (Multi-Protocol BGP) to distribute MAC addresses, IP addresses, and other reachability information for overlay networks (typically VXLAN).

+In this architecture, BGP manages the MAC <-> IP <-> VTEP mappings instead of discovering them via the data plane as in the previous section.
+Each VTEP dynamically advertises its local information into BGP, and other VTEPs learn these mappings through the Route Reflector (RR).

 > In any VTEP instance, we ensure visibility of other VTEPs by identifying them through their loopback interface identifiers.
 ```bash